dudenoob34/dudenoob34/README.md

 - 🤔 I’m looking for help with dealing with @PlainSys and his _randomness_
 - 💬 Tell me things about how to use github properly
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I think plain is _kinda cool_
+- ⚡ Fun fact: I think plain is...

 ‎ ‎ ‎ ‎ ‎